h4de5/home-assistant-vimar/README.md

       schema: http
       port: 80

 `username` and `password` are those from the local vimar webserver reachable under `host`. `schema`, `port`, and `certificate` is optional - if left out, the integration will use https calls on port 443 to the given host.
 The `certificate` can be a writeable filename.
-If there is no file there, the integration will download the current CA certificate from the local vimar webserver and save it under the given file name for sub sequent calls. (e.g. `certificate: rootCA.VIMAR.crt`)
+If there is no file there, the integration will download the current CA certificate from the local vimar webserver and save it under the given file name for sub sequent calls. (e.g. `certificate: rootCA.VIMAR.crt`). `timeout` will allow to tweak the timeout for connection and trasmittion of data to the webserver (default 6 seconds)

 The hostname or the IP has to match the settings screen on the vimar web server: